consensusnetworks/casimir/README.md

     > 🚩 You will need the [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-mac.html) for local mocking.

+### Environment

-3. Optionally customize and override the defaults for your *local development environment* by creating a [.env](.env) file in the project root and adding values for common variables.
+Optionally customize and override the defaults for your *local development environment* by creating a [.env](.env) file in the project root and adding values for any supported variables.

     ```zsh
     # Override AWS profile name (defaults to "consensus-networks-dev")